How does the enrollment procedure work for my child?

 What is the fee for enrollment for my child as an Associate

-The fee for the initial 4 week period is only $55.00, Plus uniform
+The fee for the initial 2 week period is FREE.
+We expect a

 here for Members Fees